Small Business Taxes & ManagementTM--Copyright 2013, A/N Group, Inc.

 Do you need a business license?
 That's a question many readers have asked.
 Unfortunately, there isn't a single, clear answer.
 It depends on how you're doing business (sole proprietorship, corporation, etc.), what business you're in, and where you're doing business.
 While we can't give you a simple answer, we can give you some insight that should help.
 The discussion below doesn't include references to federal rules.
-There are few requirements on the federal level and most small businesses either won't encounter them or should know about them (e.g., if you're opening an air taxi service you should know the requirements).
+There are few requirements on the federal level and most small businesses either won't encounter them or should know about them (e.g., if you're opening an air taxi service you should know the requirements; operating a transportation business; etc.).
+In general, the closer you are to a populated area, the more license requirements and restrictions you'll probably encounter.

 How You're Doing Business

 The simplest situation is a sole proprietor operating a consulting business under his or her own name.
 For example, you provide services to businesses as a computer consultant.
 The only name you use for your business is Fred Flood, Computer Consultant.
-You probably don't need a business license (but read below).
+You may not need a business license (but read below).

 On the other hand, if you're operating the same business as Madison Computer Consultants, that's an "assumed name" and in most states you'll have to register with the state or each county in the state in which you plan on doing business.
 There will probably be a fee to register in each county.
 You may also be required to put a notice in the local paper of record.
 Typical one-time fees range from $35 to $85 per county.
 If you're doing business in only one or two counties, this probably isn't much of a problem.
 If you intend to do business in a number of counties, this can quickly become a paperwork nightmare unless your state has a procedure for registering in multiple counties at once.
 (There's usually a "quantity discount" for multiple registrations.)
 Check your state's website (see our links to the Secretary of State at www.smbiz.com/sbrl041.html), your local chamber of commerce, or an attorney.